gesundelehre/gesundelehre_translate/content/static/zeugen-jehovas/die-wachturmgesellschaft.md

 (27) The evidence cited in this study reveals the true identity of The _Watchtower Bible and Tract Society_, according to Deut.
 18:21,22, to be: ____ TRUE PROPHET ____ FALSE PROPHET, which I will not allow to interpret the Holy Bible for me.

 (28) **The most important question:** Jesus said, "You diligently study the Scriptures because you think that by them you possess eternal life.
 These are the ones that testify about me, yet you refuse to come to me to have life" (Jn.
 5:39,40).
 The teachings of the _Watchtower Bible and Tract Society_ cause people to not go to Christ for everlasting life.
-If you are a Jehovah's witness, will you continue to allow this to happen to you? ____YES ____NO.
+If you are a Jehovah's witness, will you continue to allow this to happen to you? ____JA ____NEIN.

-## Just Like 1975
+## Genau wie 1975

 Today the _Watchtower Bible and Tract Society_ claims to be the "faithful and wise servant" of Matt.
 24:45-47\.
 They also teach that Russell never claimed for himself to be that "servant," but said that "servant" was a class of people.
 The evidence reveals this is only a partial truth!
 Russell originally taught it was a "class," but obviously changed his mind afterwards and admitted he alone was that "servant" (THE WATCHTOWER, 12-1-16, p.
 357).
 Also, it was openly taught by the _Watchtower Bible and Tract Society_, after Russell's death, that he [Russell] was that "servant" (THE WATCHTOWER, 3-1-17, p.
 67; THE WATCHTOWER, 12-15-16, Reprints p.
 6024)!
 Why the cover-up about Russell being that "servant"?
 So the Society can create or abolish doctrine and policy at will and without question.
 If the Society didn't deny it, then their many publications could only be a rehash of Russell's teachings!